Al Gore and information technology: Urban legend that Gore claims to have invented the Internet

 In a speech to the American Political Science Association, Newt Gingrich, the former Republican Speaker of the United States House of Representatives, also stated: "In all fairness, it's something Gore had worked on a long time.
 Gore is not the Father of the Internet, but in all fairness, Gore is the person who, in the Congress, most systematically worked to make sure that we got to an Internet, and the truth is—and I worked with him starting in 1978 when I got [to Congress], we were both part of a 'futures group'—the fact is, in the Clinton administration, the world we had talked about in the '80s began to actually happen."
 In 2008, Wolf Blitzer (who conducted the original 1999 interview) stated:

 I didn't ask him about the Internet.
 I asked him about the differences he had with Bill Bradley ...
 Honestly, at the time, when he said it, it didn't dawn on me that this was going to have the impact that it wound up having, because it was distorted to a certain degree and people said they took what he said, which was a carefully phrased comment about taking the initiative in creating the Internet to—I invented the Internet.
 And that was the sort of shorthand, the way his enemies projected it and it wound up being a devastating setback to him and it hurt him, as I'm sure he acknowledges to this very day.

 Gore himself would later poke fun at the controversy.
 In 2000, while on the Late Show with David Letterman he read Letterman's Top 10 List (which for this show was called the "Top Ten Rejected Gore – Lieberman Campaign Slogans") to the audience.
 Number nine on the list was "Remember, America, I gave you the Internet, and I can take it away!"
 In 2005, when Gore was awarded the Lifetime Achievement Award "for three decades of contributions to the Internet" at the Webby Awards, he joked in his acceptance speech (limited to five words according to Webby Awards rules): "Please don't recount this vote."
 He was introduced by Vint Cerf who used the same format to joke: "We all invented the Internet."
 Gore, who was then asked to add a few more words to his speech, stated: "It is time to reinvent the Internet for all of us to make it more robust and much more accessible and use it to reinvigorate our democracy."

 Post-vice presidency

 Gore continued his involvement with the computer industry and new technologies after he left the White House in 2001.
-He is a member of the Board of Directors of Apple Inc. and a senior advisor to Google.
+He was a member of the Board of Directors of Apple Inc. as of 2008.